microsoft/msphpsql/README.md

 The Microsoft Drivers for PHP for SQL Server are licensed under the MIT license.
 See the LICENSE file for more details.

+## Code of conduct

+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 [blog]: http://blogs.msdn.com/b/sqlphp/

 [project]: https://github.com/Azure/msphpsql